kim0/docker-intro/README.md

 ---------------------
 - The build has the current directory as context
 - All paths are relative to the Dockerfile
-- Each command in the Dockerfile creates a new (temporary container)
+- Each command creates a new (temporary container)
 - Every creation steps is cached, so repeated builds are fast